etzau01/comp20-etzau/wedo/README.md

 1. I successfuly annotated the video with text, using addEventListener.
-Made a function called displayLyrics(), which displays each line of lyrics when the video has been playing a particular amount of time.
+Made a first class function called displayLyrics() which displays each line of lyrics in the HTML (using the "lyrics" div id) when the video has reached a particular number of seconds.
+Created a style sheet.
-2. none
+2. Ming
-3. 4 hours
+3. 4 hours (Wasn't working for the longest time, until I removed the space in "timeupdate"!)